Frequently asked questions about adoption

 Will my age be a barrier to adopt?

-The only restriction is that you need to be over 21 years to adopt.
+The only restriction is that you need to be over 21 years old to adopt.
 Other than that, the consideration will be more on your ability to parent a child throughout their life into adulthood.
-We also look at your health and fitness and it may depend on the age of the child you wish to adopt.
+We also look at your health and fitness, and it may depend on the age of the child you wish to adopt.

 Birth children

 Can I adopt before considering to have my own child?
-Can I adopt if I have children of my own?

 You can adopt before considering to have your own children.
 We will discuss your plans to try for children of your own as it’s important that adopted children have time to settle before you consider having children of your own.